tothpalistvan/micropython-webserver/mpy-v5/README.md

 About:
 ------
-This folder contains the precompiled version of this micropython files.
+This folder contains the precompiled version of these micropython files (v1.0).
 (Using this version may use less RAM as these files are smaller)

 created with (https://github.com/micropython/micropython/tree/master/mpy-cross):
 ```